nirhemed1/SAN_Project/README.md

 ## 📌 Description

-SAN Project is a full-stack web application designed as an online shop for computer equipment, similar to websites like KSP.
-The system supports product browsing, user registration, login, admin product management, and more.

----
+SAN_Project is a simple e-commerce web application designed to manage products, users, and orders.
+The backend is built with Node.js and Express, using MongoDB for data storage.

+## Project Overview

+This project provides a RESTful API that allows clients to perform CRUD operations on products, users, and orders.
+The system is modular and scalable, following best practices in API design and project organization.

-## 📐 Architecture Overview
+## Architecture

-- **Frontend**: React.js
-  - Component-based UI
-  - Axios for API communication
+The backend follows the MVC (Model-View-Controller) pattern:

+- **Models**: Define the structure of the data using Mongoose.
+  Examples: Product, User, Order.

+- **Controllers**: Handle the business logic and interact with the database.
+  Each controller processes requests and returns the appropriate response.

+- **Routes**: Define the API endpoints and route requests to the correct controller functions.
+  Organized by resource type (e.g., `/api/products`, `/api/users`).

+- **Server**: The `server.js` file initializes the Express app, connects to the database, and mounts all routes.

+## Technologies Used

-- **Backend**: Node.js + Express
+- Node.js
-  - RESTful API
-  - JWT-based authentication
+- Express.js
-- **Database**: MongoDB
+- MongoDB
-  - Mongoose ORM
+- Mongoose
-- **Authentication**: JSON Web Tokens (JWT)
-- **Routing**: React Router (Client), Express Router (Server)
-- **File Structure**:
+- JavaScript